sid12153/financial-risk-disclosure-analysis/README.md

 Next step: add guardrails (refusal thresholds, citation enforcement, scope limits), then introduce multi-agent verification and evaluation.

+### Evidence Presentation

+Retrieved excerpts are post-processed to improve readability while preserving source fidelity.
+Sentence-safe snippet extraction is used to avoid mid-word or mid-sentence starts caused by PDF formatting.

 ## Scope and Constraints

 - The system answers questions using only the indexed filings and does not rely on external financial knowledge.